Policy 7114 - Conflict of Significant Financial Interest Policy

 any significant financial interest of the investigator in an entity whose financial interest would reasonably appear to be directly and significantly affected by the research or educational activities funded, or proposed for funding, by an external sponsor.

 Regardless of the above minimum requirements, a faculty or staff member, in his or her own best interest, may choose to disclose any other financial or related interest that could present an actual conflict of interest or be perceived to present a conflict of interest.
 Disclosure is a key factor in protecting the reputation and career of an investigator from potentially embarrassing or harmful allegations of misconduct.

 Documentation for Disclosure

 Each investigator who has significant financial interest requiring disclosure shall complete a Significant Financial Interests Disclosure form and attach all require supporting documentation.
-The completed disclosure form must be submitted with the proposal and routing form to the Office of University Research.
-Using normal university procedures.
+The completed disclosure form must be submitted with the proposal and routing form to the Office of Sponsored Projects using normal university procedures.
 Supporting documentation that identifies the business or entity involved and the nature and amount of the interest should be submitted in a sealed envelope marked confidential and accompany the disclosure form and the routing form.

 Time Table for Disclosure

 As required by federal regulation, all significant financial interests must be disclosed at the time a proposal is submitted.
 All financial disclosures must be updated by investigators during the period of the award, either on an annual basis or as new reportable significant financial interests are obtained.

 Conflict of Interest Review Committee